subygan/subygan.github.io/blog/content/quotes.md

 layout: base
 ---

+>The indispensable first step to getting what you want is this: decide what you want.
+> —Saying

+>Tell me, what is it you plan to do
+>With your one wild and precious life?
+> —Mary Oliver, “The Summer Day”

-> "But I have promises to keep,
+> But I have promises to keep,
-> And miles to go before I sleep."
+> And miles to go before I sleep.
 >  ― Robert frost, Stopping by woods

 >Frodo: "It's a pity Bilbo didn't kill Gollum when he had the chance."
 >